11) Cutting Away the Back of a Mitre Plane

 No 7 Adjusting a Carter Plane Using Hide Mallets.

 I only use hide mallets when knocking the wedge in and out of my planes.
 These come in all sizes, I use the two smaller ones in this picture.
 One is about 1" diameter and the other about 1 3/4".
 I use a small hammer to adjust the iron, with very gentle taps.
-Under no circumstances should you strike any part of my planes with anything, only the wedge , as above.
-This also applies, in my opinion to any plane.
-Many a fine plane has been spoilt by hitting them with a hammer, especially at the heel, the front infill and elcewhere.
+Under no circumstances should you strike any part of my planes or any metal plane with a steel hammer.
+Many a fine plane has been spoilt by hitting it with a hammer, especially at the heel, the front infill and elsewhere.

 Also a point worth mentioning never tap a wooden wedge side to side as this can also break the walls of a wooden plane.